zer0Kerbal/RustyStarRockets/readme.md

 # Rusty Star Rockets (RSR)

-This part addon contains over one hundred parts made of rusty metal.
+This part addon contains over one hundred and twenty (120) parts and twenty (20) unique IVA', all with rusty aesthetics.
+For Kerbal Space Program.

 ## By [`zer0Kerbal`][zer0Kerbal], originally by [`GagaX`][gagax]